Important Risks and Commitments

 Although the official minimum holding periods are 5 years for VCTs, 3 years for EIS and SEIS and 2 years for IHT portfolios to qualify for or retain some of the tax reliefs, you should consider these much longer-term investments.

 Any amount withdrawn from an IHT portfolio will lose any BPR eligibility.
-Withdrawals from an IHT Portfolio may result in a Capital Gains Tax liability unless held in an ISA.
+Withdrawals from an IHT portfolio may result in a Capital Gains Tax liability unless held in an ISA.

 For tax-efficient investments, the underlying investee companies may lose their qualifying status if they do not comply with specific HMRC requirements throughout the relevant period.
 Tax relief could be delayed, denied or withdrawn.